Everyone has a story. In fact, everyone has a story that could get published in a newspaper, journal or magazine.

 Thin Air

-Two years before the FCC deregulated commercial television, the airwaves also had plenty of time to fill around their commercials.
+the airwaves also had plenty of time to fill around their commercials.
+Edward Valenti's Ginsu Knives became cutting edge as

-Edward Valenti's Ginsu Knives became cutting edge as infomercials sliced deftly into the thin air left behind by the demise
+infomercials sliced deftly into the thin air left behind by the demise of yawn-inspiring, community-based shows like WSPA's

-of yawn-inspiring, community-based shows like WSPA's "Awareness."
-This episode was broadcast in the Autumn of 1982
+"Awareness."
+This episode was broadcast in the Autumn of 1982 and was a full 30 minutes long.
+I have edited it

-and was a full 30 minutes long.
-I have edited it down to just nine minutes of concentrated sleep inducement, and replaced
+down to just nine minutes of concentrated sleep inducement, and replaced all the commercials with a time-warped one of a pregnant

-all the commercials with a time-warped one of a pregnant Donna, shot after our ages had more than doubled.
+Donna, shot after our ages had more than doubled.

-Just 90 minutes before this was taped, I did not know I had a future in television.
-I was about to sit down to dinner
+Just 90 minutes before this was taped, I did not know I had

-when I got a call from Sharon Crenshaw asking me if I wanted to be on TV.
-When I agreed, she said she and Mike will be over
+a future in television.
+I was about to sit down to dinner when I got a call from Sharon Crenshaw asking me if I wanted to

-to pick me up in 30 minutes.
-An hour later I was in her car about to arrive in Spartanburg for the first time since I touched
+be on TV.
+When I agreed, she said she and Mike will be over to pick me up in 30 minutes.
+An hour later I was in her car about

-down at GSP from Califorinia (via Iowa) in 1978.
+to arrive in Spartanburg for the first time since I touched down at GSP from Califorinia (via Iowa) in 1978.

-If you choose to watch this, which I cannot recommend, you'll notice second and third person references to one another
+you choose to watch this, you'll notice second and third person references to one another which were introduced by the host,

 My favorite part of the whole show happens right after it ends.
 There is a fragment of a gubernatorial re-election (SC's